A pilgrimage to experience the Alaskan wilderness where Christopher McCandless spent his last days, as portrayed in the book and film – Into The Wild

 From the 49th State Brewery in Healy, travel north on AK Route 3 (George Parks Highway) for 2.8 miles.
 Turn left on Stampede Road.

 The road is paved for the first 4 miles.
-The next mile is well-graded gravel, but continuing much farther requires a high clearance, 4 wheel drive vehicle and/or at ATV.
+The next mile is well-graded gravel, but continuing much farther requires a high clearance, 4 wheel drive vehicle or ATV.

 Vehicle travel deteriorates near Eightmile Lake, which is considered to be the trailhead.